Our research focus is on the first-principles theory of molecular and nanoscale spintronics

 .
 Molecular and nanoscale spintronics refers to the investigation of molecules and nanostructured materials as elements

-in electronic circuits or materials, exploiting their spin degree of freedom.
+of electronic circuits, exploiting their spin degree of freedom.

-Molecular spintronics systems are interesting on the one hand because of the promise they hold as miniature building blocks
+Such nanoscale systems are interesting because of the promise they hold as miniature building blocks

-compounds.
-Due to their dimensions they may show quantum effects which cannot be
+for applications in information processing, transfer and storage.
+Due to their dimensions, they may show quantum effects which cannot be

 Prof. Dr. Carmen Herrmann

 Department of Inorganic and Applied Chemistry